How Can MBA in Finance Help in ACCA Exemptions | Zell

 Global Recognition

-Both ACCA and MBA in Finance are globally recognized qualifications.
+Both ACCA and MBA in Finance are globally recognised qualifications.
 An ACCA member with an MBA can work in more than 180 countries.
 This global recognition ensures that you are not limited to job opportunities in your home country but can explore international career options.

-What is the Salary Range for Professionals with Both ACCA and MBA Qualifications?
+What is the Salary Range for Professionals with both ACCA and MBA Qualifications?

 Professionals with both ACCA and MBA qualifications enjoy competitive salary packages.
-In India, they can expect to earn anywhere between ₹12 LPA to ₹35 LPA, depending on experience and job role.
+In India, they can expect to earn anywhere between ₹12 LPA and ₹35 LPA, depending on experience and job role.
 Globally, salaries can range from $70,000 to $150,000 annually, with higher figures in leadership and strategic roles.

 Is an ACCA Certification Worth It?